alonzi/pandas-intro/README.md

 # Reading in Data

-  * Pandas data frames have a lot of features we will focus on the most important.
-You can read about all the bells and wistles in the privacy of your own office.

-  * Data Frame Definition:
-    * In computer jargon: an allocation of memory
+Our first step is to read data into a pandas data frame.
+It may be coming from many diferent sources (Eg: a file in storage, an object in memory, the internet, etc.).
+Here we will look at the example of reading in from a file (.csv).

-  * very common: from csv files
+  * read from csv files
     * docs: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html
       don't worry if this looks intimidating, we'll break it down
   * Let's write a program